jito-foundation/jito-solana/docs/src/proposals/vote-signing-to-implement.md

      node

    - The keypair is ephemeral.
-A new keypair is generated on node bootup.
+A new keypair is generated on node boot up, boot-up.
 A

      new keypair might also be generated at runtime based on some to be determined